According to a 2021 Merritt Hawkins survey, a whopping 34% of final-year residents said they find their educational debt “very concerning.”

 Not doing enough research on program requirements

-The rules surrounding each student loan repayment program can be more complex than the legal code.
+The rules surrounding each student loan repayment program and cancellations can be more complex than the legal code.

 But if you’re accepted into a program, it’s important to know exactly what’s required of you and what you’ll have to give up.
 You don’t want to be like the majority of the first cohort of PSLF applicants and find out that you don’t meet the program qualifications right on the cusp of applying for it.